Gays and Lesbians

 It comes as no surprise therefore that Cologne is the gay and lesbian capital of Germany.
 The residents are down to earth, a bit cheeky, chatty and open-minded, with a positive outlook on life.
 The upbeat attitude is summed up in the local Colonian sayings such as “Et hätt noch immer jot jejange”, “everything has turned out well”, or “Jeder Jeck is anders” which means “every carnival character is different”.

-One in ten inhabitants of Cologne is attracted to members of their own sex.
 The huge number of gay and lesbian bars, cafes, restaurants and clubs shows how important and ingrained the scene has become to Cologne.

 Cologne’s creative direction and future fashion trends become apparent when visiting the small designer boutiques like those in the ‚Belgian Quarter’.
 One of Germany’s most visited shopping mile, Schildergasse, and the smaller boulevards offer plenty of choice to shop until you drop.
 Nobody, even those with the most extravagant tastes, will come away disappointed!